Wilbarger County License Hearing Guide

 • Suspension Overturned: If the hearing officer finds that the DPS has not met its burden of proof, the suspension will be overturned, and your license will be reinstated.

-• Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license (explained below).
+• Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license (also called an occupational license) that allows you to drive for essential purposes.

 Hardship/Restricted License in Texas